 Integrity is a critical characteristic that stakeholders expect and rely on.
-It is also the key KPMG Value: "Above all, we act with integrity".
-Integrity means constantly striving to uphold the highest professional standards, providing sound good-quality advice to our clients and rigorously maintaining independence.
+It is also the key KPMG value: "Above all, we act with integrity".
+Integrity means constantly striving to uphold the highest professional standards, providing sound good-quality advice and rigorously maintaining our independence.

-Our Values, which have been explicitly codified for a number of years, are embedded into the working practices and values-based compliance culture at KPMG.
-Our Values form the foundation of our culture and set the tone at the top.
-They also form the foundation of our approach to audit and shape how we work together.
+The KPMG values, which have been explicitly codified for a number of years, are embedded into the working practices and values-based compliance culture at KPMG.
+The KPMG values form the foundation of our culture and set the tone at the top.
+They also form the foundation of the KPMG approach to audit and shape how we work together.

-We communicate our Values clearly to our people and embed them into our people processes - induction, performance development and reward.
+We communicate the KPMG values clearly to our people and embed them into our people processes - induction, performance development and reward.
 Specific consideration is given to our KPMG Values for senior level promotions, including promotion to Partner level.

-Our Values are set out in [Appendix 3].
+The KPMG values are set out in Appendix 3.